Outline of Belgium

 The following outline is provided as an overview of and topical guide to Belgium:

 Belgium – sovereign country located in northwest Europe.
-It is a founding member of the European Union and hosts its headquarters, as well as those of other major international organizations, including NATO.
+It is a founding member of the European Union and hosts its headquarters, as well as those of other major international organizations, including NATO, of which it is also a founding member.
+It is bordered by the Netherlands to the north, Germany and Luxembourg to the east, France to the south and southwest and the North Sea to the northwest.
+Brussels is its capital and largest city.